Microservices, Kubernetes, and Application Modernization Done Right

 That said, a cloud-native approach to modernization requires a new way of thinking in order to realize the desired benefits.
 Simply lifting and shifting legacy applications onto containerized infrastructure with Docker and Kubernetes will not achieve the benefits of modernization.

-In this talk by David Ogren, Enterprise Architect at Lightbend, we draw from experiences helping our clients successfully create, migrate to, and manage cloud-native system architectures.
+In this talk by David Ogren, Principal Enterprise Architect at Lightbend, we draw from experiences helping our clients successfully create, migrate to, and manage cloud-native system architectures.
 We look at some of the common pitfalls and anti-patterns of modernization efforts, and some of the best practices for taking an incremental approach to transforming legacy systems.
 Specifically, we’ll cover:

 - How to frame project goals - How to leverage business SLAs to encourage organizational support for your modernization initiative